Chesty Puller has received the most medals of any Marine. He earned every one of them.

 Puller’s men were ambushed twice more during that same 10-day patrol.
 All three times, Puller’s aggressive posture saved his unit from certain death.

-After stints in China, Puller returned to the United States to command the 1st Batallion, 7th Marine Regiment.
+After stints in China, Chesty Puller returned to the United States to command the 1st Battalion, 7th Marine Regiment.
 His unit reinforced American positions at Guadalcanal in 1942 in the Pacific Theater.
 It was there that Puller earned a third Navy Cross, in what was perhaps his most heroic effort.

 Puller’s line withstood six assaults by Japanese forces overnight on Oct.
 24, 1942.
 His men were in unfamiliar territory and in dense, thick jungle.
 At one juncture, Puller commanded 600 men against a Japanese force of 4,000.
 His forces held until reinforcements finally landed the next morning.
 Even though another unit came in to relieve Puller’s regimen at dawn, he stayed in command until noon to help coordinate the next wave of Marines.